 Linked to risk management, setting appropriate materiality thresholds enables entities to undertake risk assessments and establish appropriate risk treatments.
 While it is expected that an entity’s accounts and records will record all financial transactions and other events as a basis for preparing the entity’s financial statements, the concept of materiality and its application are important considerations.
-AASB 101 states that:
+AASB 101 (and AASB 1060 for Tier 2 entities) states that:

-- omissions or misstatements of items are material if they could, individually or collectively, influence the economic decisions that users make on the basis of the financial statements, and
+- omissions or misstatements of items are material if they could, individually or collectively, influence the economic decisions that users make on the basis of the financial statements

 - materiality depends on the size and nature of the omission or misstatement judged in the surrounding circumstances.
 The size or nature of the item, or a combination of both, could be the determining factor.